NovySan/unl-digifab/projects/project1.md

   - What surface treatments will you use?
   - Where will you document your object?

-This will be submitted online to Canvas by Thursday October 7.
+This will be [submitted online to Canvas](https://canvas.unl.edu/courses/114938/discussion_topics/805312) by Thursday October 7.

 ## Deliverables

-1. Proposal
+1. Written Proposal to Canvas (10/7)
-2. 3D Model
-3.
+2. Materials to Canvas
+   - 3D Models (.3dm)
+   - Documentation
+3. Documentation and Object for Critique

 ## References
 Each of these is one approach to a "hybrid" object.

 - Online / Offline objects